quinnkeast/product-language-framework/README.md

 A ready-to-go starter kit for your product team’s copywriting and style guidelines:

-- Useful and universal guidelines for strong UX copywriting.
+- Useful and semi-universal guidelines for strong UX copywriting.
 - Real examples that you can use as a starting point, and replace with examples from your own product.
 - Uses [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/) to turn markdown-based documentation into a minimal but useful static site that can be built and deployed with [Vercel](https://vercel.co), [Netlify](https://netlify.com), or other tools of choice.